jetbrains-academy/RL-Maze-solver/practice/Learning Rate and Discount Factor/task.md

 agent.walk()
 ```

+You will also need to import the `Agent` class.

 As you might remember from the equation we discussed earlier,
 Q-learning has two parameters, the learning rate ($\alpha$) and gamma ($\gamma$).
 Larger values